The Making of a Gigolo (16) - Epilogue

 longer an option.
 Hospital orderlies hate that, because they're the

 ones who have to clean it all up when nature takes its course.
+It's pretty much impossible to push a baby out without some of that push affecting your bowels, too.

 Once they got her ensconced into a labor room, Suzie had enough clout